 When I came to the scene in which the main character finds out that his home had been bugged, and that he had been listened to for years, I could not help but smile.

-How spy listening devices work?
+How does the spy listening device work?

-In fact, in this scene he uncovers the hundreds of meters of cables which were placed within his walls, and that were connecting hidden audio transmitters which enabled a listener, placed in a room in the adjacent building, to listen to all his conversations.
+In fact, in this scene he uncovers the hundreds of meters of cables that were placed within his walls, and that were connecting hidden audio transmitters which enabled a listener, placed in a room in the adjacent building, to listen to all his conversations.

-I had a nostalgic smile, thinking of what results the Stasi was able to achieve with its primitive equipment, especially if we compare those bugs with today’s modern spy listening devices.
+I had a nostalgic smile, thinking of what results in the Stasi was able to achieve with its primitive equipment, especially if we compare those bugs with today’s modern spy listening devices.

 First of all, the modern hidden transmitters do not need cables to operate, as they are powered either by a battery or can harness power from the telephone line cables.
 This allows for an unlimited duration of the surveillance operation.